OAKLAND -- One thing is certain, Knowland Shell Miller will always have a great story to tell about how his parents came up with his name.

 The baby was born about 6:30 p.m.
 Friday at the Shell gas station in the Knowland Park neighborhood, just across from the Oakland Zoo -- entering the world in the back of his parent's SUV with the help of three Oakland police officers who just happened to be at the station at the time.

 In an emotional meeting Tuesday that had the baby's father in tears and the police officers who delivered him choked up as well, baby Knowland slept like, well, a baby while the family and officers were reunited during a feel-good news conference.

-She called her boyfriend, Miller, who was attending barber college, and told him she was hurting.
-Miller walked home, and the couple loaded their 4-year-old son Kristian in the SUV and headed to Kaiser Permanente Medical Center in Oakland.
+She called boyfriend Miller, who was attending barber college, and told him she was hurting.
+Miller walked home and the couple loaded their 4-year-old son Kristian in the SUV and headed to Kaiser Permanente Medical Center: Oakland.

 Cid, a father himself and a former nursing assistant at UC San Francisco Medical Center, sprang into the lead role, though he'd never delivered a baby before.
 They grabbed paper towels from the gas station clerk and instructed Miller to be ready with the shirt off his back for the baby.